-The Shift Leader is required to report all pollution incidents to the relevant authorities immediately after the incident is identified.
+The Shift Leader or nominated delegate is required to report all pollution incidents to the relevant authorities immediately after the incident is identified.
 An Incident Fact Sheet is maintained to document the agency notification.

 The information required to be provided as part of the notification process includes: